neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-enterprise/README.md

 ## Features

-### Secure Password Management with Azure Key Vault
+### Secure Password Management

-**New in this release:** The marketplace deployment now supports Azure Key Vault for secure password management.

-**Benefits:**
+The marketplace deployment uses Azure's secure string parameters to securely handle passwords:
+- Passwords are encrypted in deployment metadata using Azure platform encryption
-- Passwords never visible in the Azure Portal UI
+- Password entry is protected in the Azure Portal UI
-- No passwords stored in deployment metadata
-- Centralized secret management and audit logging
-- Enterprise-grade security (SOC 2, HIPAA, PCI-DSS compliant)
-- Support for password rotation without redeployment
+- Simple, straightforward password management

-**How to Use:**
-1. Create an Azure Key Vault before deploying
-2. Generate and store the Neo4j admin password in the vault
-3. During marketplace deployment, select "Use Azure Key Vault (Recommended)"
-4. Provide the vault name, resource group, and secret name

-**Full Documentation:** See [ENTERPRISE_KEY_VAULT_GUIDE.md](../../docs/ENTERPRISE_KEY_VAULT_GUIDE.md) for complete setup instructions.

-**Backward Compatibility:** Direct password entry is still supported for development and testing scenarios.

----

 ## For Marketplace Users

-If you're deploying Neo4j from the Azure Marketplace:
+If you're deploying Neo4j from the Azure Marketplace, you'll be prompted to enter an admin password during deployment.
-- **Production deployments:** Use Azure Key Vault mode (see [ENTERPRISE_KEY_VAULT_GUIDE.md](../../docs/ENTERPRISE_KEY_VAULT_GUIDE.md))
-- **Development/testing:** You can use direct password entry mode for simplicity

 ---